NFL's best defenses: Who got better, worse, and who's next up

 2017 NFL rank: First (total defense)

-Major additions: DT Sheldon Richardson
+Major additions: DT Sheldon Richardson, CB Mike Hughes

 Major losses: DT Tom Johnson, NT Shamar Stephen, LB Emmanuel Lamur